Just because you work for yourself, doesn’t mean you have to go without the security and comfort that super can bring when you reach retirement.

 If you choose to make a personal contribution from your after-tax income, you may be able to claim a tax deduction for it.

-If you want to claim a tax deduction, make sure to submit a ‘Notice of intent to claim or vary a tax deduction’ form before you lodge your tax return for that year.
+If you want to claim a tax deduction, submit a ‘Notice of intent to claim or vary a tax deduction’ form before you lodge your tax return for that year.
 Wait for your fund to confirm before claiming your deduction with the ATO at tax time.
-Do note though that before you do anything, it’s important this decision is based on sound financial advice that’s right for you.
+It’s also important this decision is based on sound financial advice.

 The government has annual caps in place on how much you can contribute every year.
 At a glance: